-By default, SparkLayer will synchronise all products from your online store.
-By default, products won't be purchasable until you've assigned pricing to your products.
+Please note By default, SparkLayer will synchronise all products from your online store.
+Please note, products won't be purchasable until you've set up Price Lists for your products.

-SparkLayer will be default perform feed refreshes every 10 minutes however if you want to manually trigger a refresh, you can do so by clicking the Refresh button.
+SparkLayer will by default perform feed refreshes every 10 minutes, however, if you want to manually trigger a refresh, you can do so by clicking the Refresh button.
 This is useful if you've updated data on your eCommerce platform and want to ensure SparkLayer is synchronised more rapidly.

 The product data lookup is a handy tool that lets you inspect and diagnose the product data you're sending to SparkLayer.
 The search results will display all relevant data, allowing you to drill into more detail.

 To use the Product data lookup tool, you can search by either of the following:

 Within your product catalogue you will likely have SKUs (Stock Keeping Units) assigned to your products and variants.
 For example, a product may come in 3 variants with SKUs:

 You can also search by an external product ID.
 For details on how to find this, click your platform type above

 The Customers Sync section works in much the same was as the Product Sync, giving you visibility of the Customer data that is being received by SparkLayer.
 As with Products, you'll need to ensure you've configured your platform first and data is being sent.
 For third-party platforms using the SparkLayer Connector, this will happen automatically.

 The feed status box will notify you of the following states: